curl/everything-curl/internals/resolving.md

 ## `CURLRES_THREADED`

  is defined if libcurl is built to use threading for asynchronous name resolves.
-The name resolve will be done in a new thread, and the supported asynch API will be the same as for ares-builds.
+The name resolve is done in a new thread, and the supported asynch API is be the same as for ares-builds.
 This is the default under (native) Windows.

  If any of the two previous are defined, `CURLRES_ASYNCH` is defined too.
 If libcurl is not built to use an asynchronous resolver, `CURLRES_SYNCH` is